Adaptive staircase methods: why one number isn't enough

 More efficient procedures exist

 The staircase is not the limit of what's possible.
-Bayesian adaptive methods — Watson and Pelli's QUEST (Watson & Pelli, 1983) and its multi-parameter descendant qCSF (Lesmes, Lu, Baek & Albright, 2010) — exploit the fact that the contrast sensitivity function is a smooth, parametric curve across spatial frequencies.
-A trial at one frequency informs the estimated sensitivity at every other frequency, because a parametric model ties them together. qCSF can estimate an area-under-log-CSF summary in about 25 trials total — not per frequency — and converges on a full four-parameter CSF in around 100 trials, with a reported test-retest correlation near 0.97 (Lesmes et al., 2010).
+Bayesian adaptive methods — Watson and Pelli's QUEST (Watson & Pelli, 1983)5 and its multi-parameter descendant qCSF (Lesmes, Lu, Baek & Albright, 2010)6 — exploit the fact that the contrast sensitivity function is a smooth, parametric curve across spatial frequencies.
+A trial at one frequency informs the estimated sensitivity at every other frequency, because a parametric model ties them together. qCSF can estimate an area-under-log-CSF summary in about 25 trials total — not per frequency — and converges on a full four-parameter CSF in around 100 trials, with a reported test–retest correlation of about 0.96 (Lesmes et al., 2010).6

 The price is implementation complexity.
 A qCSF maintains a four-dimensional posterior, computes an expected-information-gain integral over every candidate (contrast, frequency) pair before each trial, and depends on the observer's true CSF actually matching the chosen parametric form (the truncated log-parabola).
 Bugs in any of those layers produce thresholds that look plausible but are wrong, and are harder to spot than bugs in a staircase.
 The detailed comparison is in our Pelli-Robson vs FACT vs qCSF tour.